If you provide a company car to an employee there will be a benefit in kind charge. This includes directors of a limited company.

 When an employer provides a company car to an employee it should complete a P46(car).
 This notifies HMRC what the likely BIK charge is and they can then adjust the employee’s tax code accordingly.
 This should ensure that the employee pays sufficient tax through PAYE.
 You should notify HMRC of any changes to company cars each quarter.

 If the business owns the car it can claim capital allowances on it.
 This is a way of claiming tax relief on the cost of the vehicle.
-The company can claim tax relief at 18% per year if the CO2 emissions are under 130g/km (under 110g/km from April 2018) or 8% per year if the CO2 emissions are over 130g/km (over 110g/km from April 2018).
+The company can claim tax relief at 18% per year if the CO2 emissions are between 50g/km and 110g/km or 6% per year if the CO2 emissions are over 110g/km.
 This tax relief might make it more beneficial to give the employee use of a company car.

-The business could claim 100% tax relief on a van depending on the level of its other capital expenditure.
+The business could claim 100% tax relief on a van or a car with CO2 emissions of 50g/km or less or an electric car depending on the level of its other capital expenditure.

 Providing an employee with a company car can be an additional perk that you can use to reward them and might be an incentive to encourage new employees to join your business.